Clemapfel/mousetrap/docs/04_widgets.md

 widget.set_expand(true)
 ```

-When `set_expand` is set to `true`, the widgets maximum size is essentially infinite.
+When `set_expand` is set to `true`, the widgets maximum width and/or height is essentially infinite.
 If it is set to `false`, the widget will not expand past its natural size.

 ### Alignment

-Widget **alignment** governs how one or more widgets behave when grouped together, for example if they are all children of the same container widget.
+Widget **alignment** governs how one or more widgets behave when grouped together, usually because they are all children of the same parent.
+In this context, the parent is called a **widget container**.

 An example: a `Button` size-hinted to 100x100 pixels has expansion disabled (`set_expand` was set to `false`).
 It has a margin of 0 and is placed inside a `Window`.
-When we scale the window, the button will not change size. *Alignment*, then, governs **where in the window the button is positioned**.
+When we scale the window, the button will not change size.
+Alignment, then, governs **where in the window the button is positioned**.

 We can set alignment for the horizontal and vertical axis separately, using `Widget::set_horizontal_alignment` and `Widget::set_vertical_alignment`, which both take an enum value of type \a{Alignment} as their only argument.
-This enum has three possible values:
+This enum has three possible values, whose meaning depends on whether we use this value for horizontal or vertical alignment:

 + `Alignment::START`: left if horizontal, top if vertical
 + `Alignment::END`: right if horizontal, bottom if vertical
 + `Alignment::CENTER`: center of axis, regardless of orientation